A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 - ANNEX A. Human Contracts

-- Doctrine 09: Decision Drag Is the Enemy of Mission Tempo.
-Architecture Is the Remedy
+- Doctrine 09: Decision Drag Erodes Mission Tempo.
+Architecture Can Reduce It

-- Doctrine 10: Degraded Operations Are the Normal Mode, Not the Exception
+- Doctrine 10: Design for Degraded Operations as a Normal Condition

 - Doctrine 12: Resilience Is an Emergent Property, Not a Feature